 Jennie didn’t return home to her husband.

 Sarah had been ill, near death.
-When Jennie saw her lying in the bed.
-She prayed, “God allow me to take on her sickness so she can care for her many children.”
-Sarah had five children at the time of her sister’s visit, three sons had previously passed.
+When Jennie saw her lying in bed, she prayed, “God allow me to take on her sickness so she can care for her many children.”
+Sarah had four children at the time of her sister’s visit; three sons and a daughter had previously passed.
 After her prayer, Jennie became ill.
 She laid down in Sarah’s bed.
-Sarah’s health improved and rose out of that bed.
+Sarah’s health improved, and she rose out of that bed.
 Jennie died.
-Family members said a image of a dove appeared and flew away when Jennie passed.
+Family members said an image of a dove appeared and flew away when Jennie passed.

 Just like that Aunt Jennie went onto glory.

-I never repeated that story, until I found some evidence that supports Aunt Ceil’s story about an aunt dying on a visit to Columbus.
+I never repeated that story, until I found some evidence that supports Aunt Ceil’s account about an aunt dying on a visit to Columbus.

 The Flu is a contagious respiratory illness.
 It is still a dangerous illness to contract.
 According to the 1932 Mortality schedule, 129,540 people died to Influenza and pneumonia.
-Data for Columbus, Ohio shows over 200 African Americans died in 1932 from the illness.
+Data for Columbus, Ohio, shows that over 200 African Americans died in 1932 from the illness.
 Jennie is in that number.

-There is an expression that says, There is no greater love than a brother to lay down his life for another.
-In this story, Jennie had so much loved for her sister; she died for Sarah to live.
+There is an expression that says; There is no greater love than a brother to lay down his life for another.
+In this story, Jennie had loved her sister; she died for Sarah to live.